MHS-Math-Club/Deaflingo/README.md

+⚠️ Notice: We're currently facing an issue where this repository has exceeded its data quota.
+The account responsible for Git LFS bandwidth needs to purchase more data packs to restore access.
+As a result, you won't be able to clone the data or model file at the moment.

 # Deaflingo Local Setup

 Welcome to Deaflingo!
 This guide will walk you through the steps to set up and run the Deaflingo web application locally on your machine.